theoapps/tphil.github.io/projects.md

 My various personal iOS projects.
 Click on the icons to visit their store pages.

 <br><br>
+### Molotavs to Midnight (2015)
+An isometric spritekit game I created for the new Apple TV.
+In the spirit of games like Diablo and Myth, wander around a transforming landscape, fighting undead, collecting supplies, and surviving until midnight!
+Currently is in review and I am working on porting to iOS platforms.

+<br><br>
 ### boqart (2015)
 THE symmetrical box drawing app.
 Provides a canvas that auto-symmetrizes your brush strokes, which makes it surprisingly easy to create super cool pieces of abstract art.
 Has functionality for users to save and export their drawings to email/text/instagram/twitter/facebook.
 Users can also share, download, and rate drawings with each other inside the app.
 Currently using Apple's Cloudkit as a backend for this.
 Additionally users can dynamisize their collections with colors, watch them animate, and view them on the companion Apple Watch app.
 Check out my drawings on my <a href="http://www.boqart.com">website</a> and <a href="https://www.instagram.com/theo.apps/">instagram</a>.